BardicDefense/purple-hack/spells.md

 knew in life, including the languages it spoke.
 Answers are usually brief, cryptic, or repetitive.

-#### Stone to Flesh

-_Transmutation (R: Touch, D: Instant)_
-This spell turns a stone object into flesh.
-The object must be no larger than 10 cubic feet.

 #### Telekinesis

 _Evocation (R: Long, D: Concentration)_
 The caster can move objects with their mind.
-The maximum weight that can be moved is 25 pounds per caster level.
-The caster can hurl objects, dealing 1d6 damage per 25 pounds.
+The maximum weight that can be moved is 20 pounds per caster level.
+The caster may move the target up to 20′ per Round in any direction desired (including vertically), but can also hurl the object, dealing 1d6 damage per 20 pounds and ending the spell.
+If the caster is harmed, moves, or takes any other action, the spell ends.

-#### Thunderclap

-_Evocation (R: Self, D: Instant)_
-AoE: 10-ft radius / 4 × 4.
-A thunderous boom issues forth from the caster.
-All
-creatures within the area of effect must make a Constitution 14 save or be deafened for 1d6 rounds.
+If a creature is targeted, it may make a Strength 14 to resist the spell.
+If a held object is targeted, the owner may likewise make a Strength 14 to resist the spell.

 #### Transmute Rock to Mud (R)